Christian Yelich Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Angels pitching staff ranks 18th in the league.
+- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 17th in the league.

-- The Angels have a 4.04 team ERA that ranks 13th across all league pitching staffs.
+- The Angels have the 13th-ranked team ERA among all MLB pitching staffs (4.06).

-- The lefty's last appearance came on Sunday against the Kansas City Royals, when he threw 5 2/3 innings, surrendering two earned runs while allowing seven hits.
+- In his last time out on Tuesday, the lefty threw five innings against the Oakland Athletics, giving up seven earned runs while surrendering eight hits.

-- The 23-year-old has amassed a 4.15 ERA and 10.4 strikeouts per nine innings in four games this season, while giving up a batting average of .262 to his opponents.
+- The 25-year-old has put together a 10.26 ERA and 6.5 strikeouts per nine innings across four games this season, while giving up a batting average of .382 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.